Obstacles in Securing Candidates: Overcoming Q3 and Q4 Hiring Challenges

 - Give more stock at signing to bridge the gap

 - Put them on the payroll before their official start date—no benefits though

 - Significant sign-on bonuses (okay, not so creative, yet most effective)-Increase their bonus the following year.
 Most target bonuses have dropped from 20% to 15%.
-Make their bonus for the following year 30% (a one time deal).
+Make their bonus for the following year 30% (a one-time deal).

 - Hasten their merit increase schedule.
 So, if they are scheduled to have a merit increase of 2-4% based on their annual review.
 Have two reviews in one year where they can earn a merit increase.

 - Increase title or vacation time (you’ll be surprised how many MSLs really care if their title is Sr. MSL vs. MSL).
-You can increase there vacation with both of you knowing there is no way they could take that much time off, but at least they can get reimbursed for the days, bridging the gap on the lost income.
+You can increase their vacation with both of you knowing there is no way they could take that much time off, but at least they can get reimbursed for the days, bridging the gap on the lost income.